NangoHQ/nango/README.md

 -   **Social**: Twitter, LinkedIn, Reddit, Facebook etc.
 -   [and more...](https://nango.dev/oauth-providers)

-If your favorite API is missing [open a GitHub issue](https://github.com/NangoHQ/nango/issues/new) or [contribute it right away](https://docs.nango.dev/contribute-api): The API configurations are just simple [entries in a YAML file](https://github.com/NangoHQ/nango/blob/master/packages/server/providers.yaml).
+If your favorite API is missing [open a GitHub issue](https://github.com/NangoHQ/nango/issues/new) or [contribute it right away](https://docs.nango.dev/contribute-api).

 ## 📺 Demo